HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES.md

 - What is pragmatism?
 A reasonable and logical way of doing thing. that is based on dealing with specific situations instead of ideas and theories.

-- Testing structure types - AAA (Act, Arrange, assert), Behavioural (Given, When, Then)
+- Testing structure types - AAA (Act, Arrange, assert), Behavioral (Given, When, Then)

-- Anti-patterns – we should test the overall behaviour details instead of implementation details.
+- Anti-patterns – we should test the overall behavior details instead of implementation details.
 So, don’t overuse of mock, prefer stub.
 Focus of return of the function instead of inner details.
 Tests should be short and to the point.

 - Static method should be used only for pure functions like those methods which returns same value for same input, and in future there would be not change needed for those method implementations like math library inbuilt function.